learn-co-curriculum/fewpjs-introducing-the-dom-and-just-enough-javascript/README.md

 Another type of Thing is an arrangement of characters, called a `string` like `"Byron"` or `'Please feed the dog'`.
 Strings are written inside of `"` **or** `'`.
-Strings are quoted because `if` might mean something very special to JavaScript (more on that later)...but it also might be the beginning of a bit of text "if you can keep your head when all about you are losing theirs..." `if`, in this case is a _reserved word_ &mdash; something special to JavaScript.
+Strings are quoted because `if` might mean something very special to JavaScript but it also might be the beginning of a bit of text "if you can keep your head when all about you are losing theirs..." `if`, in this case is a _reserved word_ &mdash; something special to JavaScript.
 The String is, well, just some text.